 Trigonometry is an excellent example of unified mathematics.
 It is a true correlation of arithmetic, algebra, and geometry.
-Topics include trigonometric functions, applications, graphical representation, identities, complex numbers and verbal problems.
+Topics include logarithmic functions, trigonometric functions, applications, graphical representation, identities, complex numbers and verbal problems.

-340 Fundamentals of Algebra 2 (Jr, Sr)
+340 Algebra 2A (Jr, Sr)

-Prerequisite: Fundamentals of Algebra 1B, Fundamentals of Geometry
+Prerequisite: Algebra 1A, Algebra 1B, Geometry A, Geometry

-Fundamentals of Algebra 2 provides a more critical review of the topics in Algebra 1.
+Algebra 2A provides a more critical review of the topics in Algebra 1.
 This course intends to develop in the student an understanding of number systems and a facility for using algebraic expressions.
-Fundamentals of Algebra 2 stresses both the structure of algebra and the development of computational problem-solving skills.
+Algebra 2A stresses both the structure of algebra and the development of computational problem-solving skills.